Rilindja Demokratike: History

 First copy of RD newspaper held by some people on 5 January 1991.

 Huge political reforms took place in Albania, and the Communist regime in power was forced to allow small opposition groups in its political system.
 After the fall of communism in Albania the Democratic Party (DP) on 11 December 1990 no free media was published in Albania.
 On 5 January 1991 the first issue of RD was published in Albania, ordered by Sali Berisha, at that leader of the DP.
 RD started to function against the state newspaper Zëri i Popullit what was the newspaper of the Communist Party and nowadays of the Socialist Party.

 In the beginning, RD was published twice a week, but was later converted to a daily newspaper.
 The circulation of the paper was in the beginning around 70-100 thousand copies, while people interested in the newspaper had to wait in lines to get a copy.
 Its 2005 circulation was 10,000 copies, making it the third most read daily in the country.
 In the first numbers RD oriented to the values of freedom, democracy, free market and anti-self-understanding.
 There were left pages to former politically persecuted and former owners, who by this action got for the first time in history a voice in the country.

-The first words of the newspaper were "today, Rilindja Demokratike [Democratic Reborn] says its first words.
-This reborn has a big task and one of great importance.
+The first words of the newspaper were "Today, the Democratic Renaissance says its first words.
+This Renaissance has a big task and great importance.
 It has taken the duty to say the right things."
 Its first issue was sold by the price of 1 Leke.